 If your family member was killed in a truck accident, you may be able to file a wrongful death claim.
 In this case, you should contact a lawyer as soon as possible for a consultation.

 Causes of Truck Accidents

-Drivers of smaller vehicles should be aware that trucks have certain speed, turning, visibility, and braking limitations.
+Drivers of smaller vehicles should be aware that trucks have a certain speed, turning, visibility, and breaking limitations.
 Many truck accidents occur because of these limitations.
 Other causes of trucking accidents include:

 - A truck driver's lack of training